nasa/oceandata-notebooks/CONTRIBUTING.md

 ## Rendering to HTML

-In addition to the ".md" files paired to notebooks, the `book` folder contains configuration for a [Jupyter Book].
+The `book` folder contains configuration for a [Jupyter Book], along with its content (the tutorials as MyST Markdown).
-Building the notebooks as one book provides smaller files for tutorial content, a single source of JavaScript and CSS, and tests that all notebooks run without errors.
+Rendering the tutorials to HTML with Jupyter Book results in smaller files for tutorial content, a single source of JavaScript and CSS, the ability to cache unchanged tutorials, and some confirmation that all notebooks run without errors.

 > [!Important]
 > Only notebooks listed in `book/_toc.yml` are built, so adding a new notebook requires updating `book/_toc.yml`.